 Dr. Muffy Greenaway MD, FRPC(C) is the Founder and Director of three story clinic and is a Psychiatrist with over 10 years of experience assessing and treating conditions such as Anxiety, Depression, Eating Disorders, Psychosis, and Complex Pain.
 She is the past Medical Director of Inpatient Psychiatry at BC Children’s Hospital and the past Undergraduate Medical Director of Child Psychiatry (UBC).
 Dr. Greenaway holds an appointment as a Clinical Instructor at UBC in the Department of Medicine while maintaining an active presence at BC Children’s Hospital in the Department of Psychiatry.

-Cheryl has chaired the Family teams for the JDRF Walk for the Cure and was a fierce advocate in a successful drive for the Provincial funding of insulin pumps for children in British Columbia.
+Cheryl has chaired the Family teams for the JDRF Walk for the Cure and was an fierce advocate in a successful drive for the provincial funding of insulin pumps for children in British Columbia.

-Cheryl is married to Steve and they are proud parents of two wonderful daughters.
+Cheryl is married to Steve and they are the proud parents of two wonderful daughters.